fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 ---
-title: Fastcode Programming Challenge 2025
+title: Fastcode Programming Challenge
-tagline: Congratulations to all participants in this programming competition at PPoPP 2025
+tagline: Congratulations to all participants in our inaugural programming competition at PPoPP 2025
 featuredEvent: true
 author: Yihan Sun
 event_date: March 1, 2025